phill-holland/neurodiversity-accommodations-cheat-sheet/INTERVIEWS.md

 - [ ] Allow for remote interview options

-    if interviews have to happen in-person, ensure room is;
+    if interviews have to happen in-person, ensure the room is;

     - [ ] quiet